Flotek/dnd/README.md

 Requirements:
 Node v22.23.1 LTS from https://nodejs.org/en/download

+download dnd-character-creator.zip and unzip this to your computer.
+Once it's unzipped, open the folder so you see dnd-creator folder. right click this dnd-creator folder and copy as path.

+open command prompt as administrator and type 'cd' then paste the path you just copied and hit enter.

-unzip then navigate to that folder in your terminal run npm install && npm start go to localhost:3000 to  view character builder
+in cmd prompt type: npm install && npm start open your browser and go to localhost:3000 to view the character builder.

-By default, it just contains the SRD material.
-There is an option to upload PDFs.
+By default, it just contains the SRD material, but you can utilize the import PDF function to import source material.
-Upload the pdfs you want, whether that's source material or homebrew.

-If anything looks off after importing pdf, just delete it or track it manually
+Keep the terminal open or else you character builder won't run.

+Characters are saved in memory so should stay persistent across runs.